Arlington ISD Bond 2026

 $30,955,000

-- Student and staff devices
+- Replacement of staff technology devices

 Proposition C: